gfiorav/carto_loves_mac/README.md

 pg_ctl -D /usr/local/var/postgres -l /usr/local/var/postgres/server.log start
 ```

 There is one point here where I'm sure there's a better solution, but it turns out that the db is created with a default superuser role with the name of you session user (in my case 'guido').
-The (quite embarrasing) way of changing this for me is:
+The (quite embarrassing) way of changing this for me is:

 ```
 # Create a temp superadmin role